 Betty sat before the desk, pen in hand, gazing dreamily off into space.
 Soon she gave a deep sigh.
 "What's the matter, sis?"
 Bob enquired, looking up from the book he was reading.
 "I'm trying to write an essay on 'Patriotism'," Betty explained.
 "What is a patriot, anyway?"
 "That's easy," Bob said.
-"A patriot is a fellow that fights for his country, of course." of course.'
-"Is Uncle Jim any less a patriot now, teaching English than he was dressed in uniform and driving army trucks a few years ago?"
+"A patriot is a fellow that fights for his country, of course" of course."
+"Is Uncle Jim any less a patriot now. teaching English than he was dressed in uniform and driving army trucks a few years ago?"
 Aunt Cora asked quietly.
-"Well," Bob defended himself, "Don't you always think of a soldier first when you think of a patriot?
-Teaching school isn't notable-it involves no sacrifice!"
+"Well," Bob defended himself.
+"Don't you always think of a soldier first when you think of a patriot?
+Teaching school isn't notable-it involves no sac-Teaching rifice!"
 "Sacrifice!"
 Betty broke in.
 "Yes, there may be some sacrifice, but take soldiers as a class; don't a lot of them join for fun and in war times, how many were drafted and went just because they had to?
 Are all of them patriots?".
 "I'd say a patriot is a man or woman who at the sacrifice of personal interest renders good service to his country, in whatever way," Aunt Cora said.
 "I think a missionary is a patriot, an explorer, physician, engineer, preacher, or in fact, any one who deserves well of his country."
-"That may be true," Bob answered.
-"But it seems to me that people as a whole believe that fighters stand first among those who served them."
+"That may be true," Bob answered, "But it seems to me that people as a whole believe that fighters stand first among those who served them."
 "Yes," Betty answered.
 "Look at the the monuments."
 "Not always," Aunt Cora answered.
-"The two greatest monuments in Edinburgh are to Robert Burns and Sir Walter Scott.
+"The two greatest monuments in Edinburgh are to Robert Burns and Sir Wal-ter Scott.
 In Washington there is the Lincoln monument."
 "And the Washington monument," Bob said.

 "Washington was a soldier though," Betty objected.
-Betty objected.

 "First in peace, first in war, and first in the hearts of his countrymen," Aunt Cora quoted.
 "I have a plan.
 Bob, get that book there, "The Hall of Fame."
 It is compiled by the University of New York.
-Suppose we classify the names in the fighter. in there and see where the fighters stand.'
-Bob fetched the book and Betty classified the names as he read them off.
-George Washington was named first, and after some discussion, he was listed as a soldier, although he might have been listed as a statesman.
-Then, they went on to Lincoln, Daniel Webster, Benjamin Franklin, and so through the list.
-"This is a lot of fun," Betty remarked once.
-"I never realized before how many great men there were who weren't "Sixty-five names," Bob announced.
-"I think that is enough to settle the point."
+Suppose we classify the names in there and see where the fighters stand."
+Bob fetched the book and Betty classfied the name as he read them off.
+George Washington was named first, and after some discussion, he was listed as a soldier, although he might have been "I think that is enough to settle the point."
 "You guess, Aunt Cora," Betty said after she had counted them all up.
 "Which group has the most?"
-"I guess statesmen," Aunt Cora haz- "No, you're wrong," Betty answered.
-"Listen And she read the following classification:
+"I guess statesmen," Aunt Cora hazarded.
+"No, you're wrong," Betty answered.
+"Listen.
+And she read the following classification:

-Authors 15; Statesmen 10; Soldiers 5; Preachers 5; Scientists 5; Educators 4; Inventors 4; Lawyers 4; Reformers 3; Missionaries 2; Painters 2; Actors 2; Engineers 1; Physicians 1.
-Bob was silent a few moments and then he said, "Well, it appears a fellow doesn't have to be a soldier to be a patriot."
+Authors 15; Statesmen 10; Soldiers 5; Preachers 5; Scientists 5; Educa-tors 4; Inventors 4; Lawyers 4; Reformers 3; Missionaries 2; Painters 2; Actors 2; Engineers 1; Physicians 1.
+Bob was silent a few moments and then he said, "Well, it appears a fellow doesn't have to be a soldier to be a patriot." patriot."
 "I wish that more people could realize that," Aunt Cora said.
-"In this generation we are striving especially for great international friendships and we need more young people who can realize that the best way to serve our country is not to fight."
+"In this gener-ation we are striving especially for great international friendships and we need more young people who can realize that the best way to serve our country is not to fight."
 CONFERENCE DECORUM.